Golf Tutorials

 Feel the Proper Sequence:

 1. Hips First: As you complete your backswing turn, the very first move to start down is a slight shift and rotation of your hips toward the target.
-It’s a subtle move, not a spin.
-This creates space for your arms.
+It’s a subtle move, not a wild spin.
+This simple action creates space for your arms.

 2. Let the Arms Fall: Because your hips have started to clear, there is now a "slot" for your arms and the club to drop into.
 Don't pull them down.
 Instead, feel like you're letting gravity do the work.
 Imagine your arms are heavy, and they just fall downward, staying in front of your turning torso.